 - Know where to find more information on specific measures and make the choice

-- Choose the best tool for the job
+- Using a suitable tool for the job

-- Use the measure to explore and to understand
+- Using it to explore and to understand with the child or young person

-- Prepare to give feedback and discuss results
+- Preparing to give feedback and discuss responses and scores

 - Plan ahead